Language: Aleut is an Eskimo-Aleut language

 Unangan (singular,) which means "coast people."
 Their language is known as Unangam Tunuu (Unangan language.)

 It has two main dialects: Eastern Aleut (also known as Unalaskan)

 and Western Aleut (also known as Atkan, Attuan, or Qaxun.)
 Spelling variants of these names include Alyoot, Aliyutas, Aleuts,

-Aleutian, Aleutiana; Unanga, Unanghan, Unangas, Unangany, Unanas, Angagin; Atka, and Amara.
+Aleutian, Aleutiana; Unanga, Unanghan, Unangas, Unangany, Unanas, Angagin; and Atka.

 The name "Aleut" is sometimes also used by Americans and Russians

 to refer to the Alutiiq, a neighboring group further to the north